ovh/docs/pages/platform/private-registry/scan-docker-images-vulnerabilities/guide.en-ie.md

 #### Scan all the images

-You can also scan manually of all your images in your private registry.
+You can also scan all your images manually in your private registry.

 To do that, go in the `Vulnerability`{.action} tab, in the `Interrogation Services`{.action} menu and click on `Scan Now`{.action} button.